RanimelAndagan/raniballs-2d-physics-engine/README.md

 ### Throw it, shake it, break the gravity.

 *A 2D physics engine I built from scratch in TypeScript.
-No game engine, no physics library.
-Just a canvas and a bunch of math running really fast.*
+No physics library.
+Just math.*

 <br>